 Aitch and I went to Mombasa in 1995 and checked in at a hotel on Diani beach.
-The next day I walked the crowded streets of Mombasa looking for a cheap hired car while Aitch chilled on the uncrowded beach and pooldeck, no doubt quaffing ginless gin&tonics (She used to do that!
-Tonic & bitters.
-I know!
-You’re right.
-Search me).
+The next day I walked the crowded streets of Mombasa looking for a cheap hired car:

 I found a lil Suzuki jeep.
 Marvelous.
 I could turn round from the drivers seat and touch the back window!

-No you can’t; No, not at all; There’s no way; says everyone; The bridge has been washed away by cyclone Demoina, they said.
-(Weird, Demoina had been in 1984 and had mostly hit Madagascar, Mocambique and KwaZuluNatal).
+No you can’t; No, not at all; There’s no way, says everyone.
+Even the barman!
+The bridge has been washed away by cyclone Demoina, they say.
+This was a bit weird, as Demoina had been in 1984 and had mostly hit Madagascar, Mocambique and KwaZuluNatal, well south of Kenya.

-Usually I can eventually find ONE person to say OK, but this time I was stymied.
-No-one would say yes!
+Usually I can eventually find ONE person to say Don’t listen to them, the road is FINE, but this time I was stymied.
+No-one would say Yes!
 So we headed off along the road toward Kwale anyway.
 Aitch, what a trooper, was right with me in adventurousness.
 We’ll see new places, was all she said.

 As we neared Kwale a minibus taxi approaching from the other direction did a strange thing: They actually flagged us down to tell us Stop!
 You can’t go this way!
 The bridge is gone, Demoina washed it away!
 Thanking them kindly, we kept going.